ChiamaShawn/tryhackme/readme.md

 5. Access the frontend application in your browser by visiting http://localhost:5000.

+  - The user logins are username:- admin password:- admin@tryhackme

 6. The backend API endpoints will be available at http://localhost:3000.

 The Task Endpoints include: -